xxiled-plastic-cat/app-service-quickstart-docker-images/nginx-fpm/php7.3.2/README.md

 - Must include  App Setting ```WEBSITES_ENABLE_APP_SERVICE_STORAGE``` = true  since we need files to be persisted.

 ## Change Log
+- **Version php7.3.2**
+  1. Upgrade version of alpine to 3.9.
+  2. Upgrade version of php to 7.3.2.
+  3. Upgrade version of nginx to 1.15.8.
+  4. Upgrade version of mariadb to 10.1.38.
 - **Version php7.3.1**
   1. Upgrade version of php to 7.3.1.
   2. Upgrade nginx version to 1.14.2.